|

 pubic hair is, unusually, depicted.

-This small carving could well have been modelled on a large and famous marble on one of the town gates of Milan (below), where a handsomely Roman-looking matron raises her dress in determinedly apotropaic manner to keep evil and danger out of the town - or to comb her pubic hair - unless it is a knife - or a douche - she holds in her right hand ?
+This small carving could well have been modelled on a large and famous marble from one of the town gates of Milan (below), where a handsomely Roman-looking matron raises her dress in determinedly apotropaic manner to keep evil and danger out of the town - or to comb her pubic hair - unless it is a knife - or a douche - she holds in her right hand ?
 (Some have thought it to be a phallus!)
-The Porta Tosa sculpture in turn recalls the exhibitionist figurines of the minor Greek/Egyptian deity Baubô, who assisted Persephone by doing the same thing and snapping her out of her Plutonic depression.
+The Porta Tosa sculpture (now in the Castle Museum) in turn recalls the exhibitionist figurines of the minor Greek/Egyptian deity Baubô, who assisted Persephone by doing the same thing and snapping her out of her Plutonic depression.
+If she is shaving her pubic hair, it could perhaps be to increase the apotropaic effect.
+But it seems to me more likely that she is a hermaphrodite who has just cut off his entire genitalia.
+The instrument involved looks more like a knife than a comb.
 Gates, of course, are liminal structures, and often feature figures of one kind or another.
 Exhibitionist figures have been reported also on mediæval town gates in Barcelona and Antwerp.
 However, in a short paper entitled 'An Exhibitionist Carving from

 Lammas, Norfolk', in Bulletin No. 27 of the CBA Group VI, J.A.
 Jerman